Go to Content

 There is no right or wrong way to feel or act during this time.
 Whether you are overwhelmed with emotions or experiencing none of them at all, you are exactly where you are supposed to be.
 A wide range of feelings is normal and it is important to take good care of your emotional needs.

 You may be seeking advice and support, or you may not need any more information right now.
 There are many tools and support options available that can help support you and promote healing.
-On this website, you will find materials that other women and families have found helpful in their healing process.
+On this website, you will find materials that other patients and families have found helpful in their healing process.

 We recommend the resources listed here, which are concerned with what is best for your emotional health during this difficult time.
 Some post-abortion and fetal anomaly support you might see advertised on the internet may be more concerned with promoting the view of their organization, rather than helping you within your own situation.